nrymarz/ThanksgivingRecipes/README.md

 ## Usage
 Download this app by cloning this repo.
-Run the application execute the run file by typing './bin/run'
+Run the application by executing the run file with './bin/run'

 ## Check out the demo
 Watch a demonstration of this application here: https://www.youtube.com/watch?v=I7SSOWxeb3M